Athletics at the 2004 Summer Olympics – Men's 200 metres

 The men's 200 metres at the 2004 Summer Olympics as part of the athletics program was held at the Athens Olympic Stadium from August 24 to 26.
 There were 54 competitors from 41 nations.
-The event was won by Shawn Crawford of the United States, the nation's 17th victory in the men's 200 metres.
+The event was won by 0.22 seconds by Shawn Crawford of the United States, the nation's 17th victory in the men's 200 metres after missing the podium entirely four years prior.
 His teammates Bernard Williams (silver) and Justin Gatlin (bronze) completed the sixth American sweep in the event and first since 1984.

 Barely turned eighteen, Usain Bolt came to the Olympics injured and was not able to compete at the level he had achieved earlier in the season.
 He was eliminated in the heats in his only Olympic defeat.
-He would eventually go on to win double gold at the Beijing, triple at London and Rio Olympics.
+He would eventually go on to win double gold at the Beijing Games, and triple at the London and Rio Olympics.

 Background

 This was the 24th appearance of the event, which was not held at the first Olympics in 1896 but has been on the program ever since.
 Two of the eight finalists from the 2000 Games returned: silver medalist Darren Campbell and fifth-place finisher Christian Malcolm, both of Great Britain.
 The 1992 and 1996 silver medalist, Frankie Fredericks of Namibia, had missed the 2000 Games due to injury but returned in 2004.
 Reigning Olympic champion Konstantinos Kenteris of Greece missed a drug test the day before the Games opened, resulting in his suspension.

 Azerbaijan, the Czech Republic, Palau, and Slovenia each made their debut in the event.
 The United States made its 23rd appearance, most of any nation, having missed only the boycotted 1980 Games.